maxbre/git_how_to/git_how_to.md

 ```
 git fetch origin
 ```
-to update the "remote-tracking-branches" which is typically origin/master (but not always so)
+updates the "remote-tracking-branches" which is typically origin/master (but not always so);
+checks where is *origin* (i.e. in a remote server), fetches from it any data not yet present, updates local repository (database) and finally moves the origin/master pointer to the new up-to-date position

 ```
 git diff master origin/master
 ```
+i.e. git diff "local branch" "remote"/"remote branch"

-to check the difference between the master (local) against the origin/master (remote) i.e. git diff <local branch> <remote>/<remote branch>
+checks the difference between the master (local) against the origin/master (remote)

 ## merge the differences